Plumsail/forms-docs/SharePoint/how-to/manipulate-date-field.rst

 In this article, you will find the most common examples of working with the Date & Time field.

-Using the |Moment JS| library and its plugins, you can easily calculate duration between dates, add or subtract time from the date, calculate a number of business days/hours between dates, etc.
+Using the |Moment.js| library and its plugins, you can easily calculate duration between dates, add or subtract time from the date, calculate a number of business days/hours between dates, etc.

 Add to or Subtract from a Date
 --------------------------------------------------

-With the help of the Moment.JS library, you can add and subtract date and time values to calculate future and past dates.
+With the help of the Moment.js library, you can add and subtract date and time values to calculate future and past dates.
-In moment JS you can specify a time unit that you want to use in the calculation.
+In Moment.js you can specify a time unit that you want to use in the calculation.
 Find more info on using the time units |here|.

 Assume we want to populate a due date field as today plus 3 days on loading a new form.
-This can be done with moment JS:
+This can be done with Moment.js:

 .. code-block:: javascript